Walid-Ahmed/imageclassifierSuite/README.md

 ![Sample curve output from training cats vs dogs dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/plot_loss_accu.png)

-# II-Train a multiclass image classiffier using satandard dataset
+# III-Train a multiclass image classiffier using satandard dataset

 The file python trainStandardDatasetMulticlass.py trains a multiclass neural network using a standard datasets that are builtin in Keras.